Last updated: 19 February 2020

 - Supported formats: JPG, PNG, GIF, BMP

-If you want your banner to fill the full width of the page, then your image will need to be 1400 px wide.
-However if you want the image to line up nice and neatly with the blocks of content on the rest of the page (we tend to prefer this look), a width of 1140 px will provide you with a perfect fit.
+If you want your banner to look great on your Quicket event page, then your image will need to be 1500 px wide.
+This will line it up nice and neatly with the blocks of content on the rest of the page.

-That said, no matter which route you go, we suggest you make sure that the height of your image is 400 px.
+We suggest you make sure that the height of your image is 500 px.
 Ever heard of "the fold"?
 The fold is the portion of a website that a person is able to see without scrolling.
 You want to make sure the start of the "Choose your tickets" section is above the much vaunted fold, meaning that anyone landing on your ticket sales page knows they've come to the right place to buy tickets.

 It may sound like a small thing, but you'd truly be surprised at the impact this has.
 If your banner image is too tall and someone landing on the page gets distracted or maybe thinks they're in the wrong place, that's a ticket sale lost.
 The easier you make it for your ticket buyers, the better.